 Situation Timeframe Additional contraceptive protection required?
-Extension of patch/ring- < 48 hours No free interval > 48 hours Yes (7 days) consider EC if unprotected intercourse in patch/ring-free interval Patch/ring < 48 hours No (providing there has been consistent and correct use for 7 detachment/removal days prior to removal/detachment 48 hours Yes (7 days).
-Consider EC if patch/ring was detached/removed in week 1 and unprotected intercourse occurred in patch/ring-free interval or week 1 Extended use of patch < 9 days No 9 days Yes for 7 days Extended use of ring 4 weeks No (ring-free interval can be taken) 4 weeks Yes.
-However, if the woman has worn the ring for > 4 but < 5 weeks, efficacy could be maintained by starting a new ring immediately without a ring-free interval
+Extension of < 48 hours No patch/ring-free > 48 hours Yes (7 days) consider EC if unprotected interval intercourse in patch/ring-free interval Patch/ring ≤ 48 hours No (providing there has been consistent and detachment/removal correct use for 7 days prior to removal/detachment 48 hours Yes (7 days).
+Consider EC if patch/ring was detached/removed in week 1 and unprotected intercourse occurred in patch/ring-free interval or week 1 Extended use of < 9 days No patch > 9 days Yes for 7 days Extended use of ≤ 4 weeks No (ring-free interval can be taken) ring > 4 weeks Yes.
+However, if the woman has worn the ring for 4 but ≤ 5 weeks, efficacy could be maintained by starting a new ring immediately without a ring-free interval